 Ethel Joy Wragg was the founder of Sherrardswood School.

-On September 26th at 13 Elmwood in Welwyn Garden City, two boarding pupils arrived, the third arrived on 27th and on Friday 28th she was ready to start the school with 3 pupils - the school was called The High School.
-There was as yet no secondary school in Welwyn Garden City, so they hoped the name they had chosen would indicate the intention to develop into a senior High School with a preparatory section.
+In September at 13 Elmwood in Welwyn Garden City, the school had three boarding pupils and the school was called The High School.
+There was as yet no secondary school in Welwyn Garden City, so they hoped the name they had chosen would indicate the intention to develop into a Senior school with a preparatory section.

-The anniversary of the founding of the school is celebrated at the Birthday Asssembly on 28th September each year.
-2018 will mark the 90th Birthday of the school.
+The anniversary of the founding of the school is celebrated at the Birthday Assembly on September 28 each year and the school will be 93 years old this year.